Deathcaller120-0/Apple-The-Game/README.md

 # Apple: The Game
-This is just a dumb starter project of mine.
+This is just a dumb starter project of mine that is far from finished.

 # How to play:
 1) Click the big red button.
 (Or Press spacebar)